-Apply limits on the search page, such as date or type of publication.
-In many cases you can do this after running your search too.
+Apply limits either on the search page or on the search results display, such as date or type of publication.

 Do not limit results to items that are full-text in the databases you are searching, because the full text may be in other databases ("Find It" will help you determine that later).